slang-i18n/slang/slang/README.md

 );
 ```

 By default, the parameter name is `n`.
-You can change that by adding a hint.
+You can change that by adding a modifier.

 ```json
 {